thriller

 Tim Pratt writes very likable prose; the protagonists in both of these stories narrate with easy, musing movement of thought.
 “Troublesolving” is a light thriller about a divorcé who encounters a mysterious woman who promises to “fix broken things” for him, just as his recent spate of troubles, from lapsed insurance to a thoroughly vandalized apartment, begins to go really batty.
 The story doesn’t give the impression of straining itself to be either amusing or startling, and so succeeds at both very well.
 Its amiably glum protagonist moves through a few science-fictional twists that are fun in an expected kind of way – it’s the incidental observations about ergonomic chairs and pink handguns that really sell the humor, the characters, and their puzzling circumstances.

-The Nebula-nominated “Little Gods,” a meditation on grief, ran twee for my tastes, but Pratt’s quietness of tones moderates the sugar to a certain extent, and there are a number of nicely concretely imagined moments:
+The Nebula-nominated “Little Gods,” a meditation on grief, ran twee for my tastes, but Pratt’s quietness of tone moderates the sugar to a certain extent, and there are a number of nicely concretely imagined moments:

 “I hurl the chunk of rock at the woman on the ceiling.
 It hits her in the stomach and bounces off, landing on the coffee table with a crack.
 She squawks like a blackbird.
 Her skirts draw in quickly like windowshades snapping shut, and then she’s gone, nothing on my ceiling but abandoned spiderwebs.”